openthread/ot-docs/site/en/guides/porting/set-up-the-build-environment.md

 > Note: Any non-original derivative code (for example, linker script or toolchain startup code) must be contained in the `third_party` directory.

-For this example, we'll be adding a lite version of the Silicon Labs Gecko SDK as a submodule.
+For this example, we'll be adding a lite version of the Silicon Labs Gecko SDK as a submodule in `third_party`.

 ```shell
 ~/repos/ot-efr32$ cd third_party